Gastrophryne carolinensis: Fossil record

 A few fossils belonging to the Miocene epoch have been found in Florida.
 The ilia of Gastrophryne are very distinctive and different from other small anurans.
 Based on observances of the different developmental features of the ilium between G. carolinensis and G. olivacea, the two species could have differentiated from the early Miocene.

 Conservation status

 According to the IUCN Red List category and criteria, Gastrophryne carolinensis is listed as a species of least concern due to its presumed large population, wide distribution, and ability to adapt to various habitats.
-Thus, no conservation actions are currently needed, though the population in northern Maryland is protected as an endangered species.
+Thus, no conservation actions are currently needed, though the population in Maryland is protected as an endangered species.
+One potential threat to the conservation of the species is copper contamination in wetland habitats.
+G. carolinensis has been found to be particularly sensitive.
+Copper and other mineral toxicity is often a result of mining runoff.